 Explanation: Pitch is a viscoelastic polymer.
 It can be derived from natural processes such as distillation of wood or coal tar.
 Historically, it was used in a variety of applications, from waterproofing ships to paving roads, owing to its adhesive and water-resistant properties.

 Role in binding: In the context of clay pigeons, pitch serves as a binding agent.
 It helps bind the clay particles together.
 Giving the pigeon its required shape and ensuring it remains intact during storage, transport, and when launched from a trap machine.
-The pitch not only contributes to the pigeon’s structural integrity but also adds a slight flexibility, preventing premature breakage.
+The pitch not only contributes to the pigeon’s structural integrity but also adds a slight flexibility, preventing premature breakage as long as they are handled with care during transport.

 Explanation: Clay, in its essence, is a naturally occurring material composed of fine-grained minerals.
 It’s been used for thousands of years in various applications, from pottery to construction, due to its malleability when wet and hardness when dry.

 Role in clay pigeons: For shooting targets, clay offers two primary benefits: weight and breakability.
-Its natural weight ensures that the pigeon, when thrown, mimics the flight pattern of a bird, making it a challenging moving target for shooters.
+Its natural weight ensures that the pigeon can be launched far and fast enough in the chosen trajectory, making it a challenging moving target for shooters.
 At the same time, the inherent brittle nature of dried clay ensures a satisfying shatter when hit, providing instant feedback to the shooter.
 The combination of these properties makes clay an ideal core component for these targets.

 Together, pitch and clay form a harmonious combination, resulting in a target that is both functional and satisfying for shooters.
 However, as we’ve seen, the world of clay pigeon shooting is ever-evolving, leading to continuous innovations in target composition.